Discover Top Software Development Methodologies That Streamline Software Development

 Extreme programming, or XP for short, is also one of the software development methodologies that proscribe to the agile process.
-Its primary focus is on producing the highest level of software products, using the best industry practices.
+Its primary focus is on producing the highest level of software products by following industry’s best software development trends.
 XP uses the concept of sprints, short development runs, that are used to release frequent software updates that allow quick and urgently needed changes to be made easily.

 Essentially, the concept of extreme programming relies on four basic tenets.
 Unlike other software development methodologies, XP does not rely on steps, rather, it prefers development processes that comply with its core values.

 - Simplicity in design, developing only what needs to be created, and no more.

 - Seamless collaboration and transparent communication between team members.

 - The need to understand what the customer wants require extensive paperwork, which can help developers create a more reliable end product.

 - Multiple sprints allow for better integration of new ideas and elements into the project.